 In parallel, $T_1$ executes \texttt{cna\_lock} as well and adds itself as the tail after $T_0$; as $T_0$ is already in the queue, \texttt{node[0].next} is now \texttt{node[1]}, and $T_1$ starts to spin on its own \texttt{node[1]->spin} field (Line~\ref{cnacode:lockspin}), waiting for $T_0$ to release it.

-However, on $T_0$' side, the read of \texttt{v} in the critical section occurs (\texttt{v} evaluates to 0) but the write operation is delayed: there is no release barrier avoiding reordering it later.
-Indeed, the first test in \texttt{cna\_unlock} fails (Line~\ref{cnacode:unlockif1}) as \texttt{node[0]->next} is not null but is equal to \texttt{\&node[1]}: the body of the \texttt{if} is skipped, and no barrier contained in it has any impact on that execution.
-After that, the execution jumps to Line~\ref{cnacode:unlockif2}: the \texttt{keep\_lock\_local()} returns true (as it does most of the time), so \texttt{succ} is initialized to the return value of \texttt{find\_successor(\&node[0])}, which is \texttt{\&node[1]}.
+However, on $T_0$'s side, the read of \texttt{v} in the critical section occurs (\texttt{v} evaluates to 0) but the write operation is delayed because there is no release barrier to avoid reordering it with later instructions.
+Indeed, the first test in \texttt{cna\_unlock} fails (Line~\ref{cnacode:unlockif1}) as \texttt{node[0]->next} is not null but is equal to \texttt{\&node[1]}, therefore the body of the \texttt{if} is skipped, and no barrier contained in it has any impact on that execution.
+After that, the execution jumps to Line~\ref{cnacode:unlockif2}: the function \texttt{keep\_lock\_local()} returns true (as it does most of the time), so \texttt{succ} is initialized to the return value of \texttt{find\_successor(\&node[0])}, which is \texttt{\&node[1]}.
 No barrier in the \texttt{find\_successor} function prevents further delaying the write of the critical section.
 Therefore, we enter the body of the \texttt{if}.
 Previously, Line~\ref{cnacode:rlxbar1} included a release barrier, thus forbidding to further delay the critical section write (of \texttt{v+1}).
 However, we relaxed it in this example, allowing the atomic write to \texttt{succ->spin} (Line~\ref{cnacode:rlxbar1}) to occur first, thus releasing $T_1$ from spinning (Line~\ref{cnacode:lockspin}). $T_1$ will then read \texttt{v} before $T_0$ had the chance to write \texttt{1} to it (thus violating mutual exclusion), so they both read \texttt{0}.